Calculating Overall Equipment Effectiveness (OEE)

 OEE Calculations Made Easy

-Keeping track of OEE on your machines is a valuable KPI in manufacturing, and as you can see from this walkthrough, Tulip’s no-code manufacturing app platform enables quick implementation of applications that can help improve operations and monitor machine efficiency.
+Keeping track of OEE on your machines is a valuable KPI in manufacturing, and as you can see from this walkthrough, Tulip’s Frontline Operations Platform enables quick implementation of applications that can help improve operations and monitor machine efficiency.
 The Overall Equipment Effectiveness Calculator application is just one of many apps in the Tulip library that can be configured to meet the needs of your specific process.